bazmonk/digigurdy-baz/README.md

 ## Acknowledgements

 HUGE credit to John Dingley, his amazing creation (the DigiGurdy itself), and the original codebase that he wrote.
-Everything I've done here is what he did, just written down differently.
+He worked out the display, the way the crank works, the interaction with the MIDI subsystem...
+I'm standing on his shoulders.